Aaron Rodgers Player Prop Bets for NFL Week 18 | Green Bay vs. Detroit 1/9/2022

 Season Stats

+- Rodgers has 3,977 passing yards (248.6 ypg), completing 68.6% of his passes and recording 35 touchdown passes and four interceptions this season.

-- He also has 94 rushing yards on 32 carries with three touchdowns, averaging 5.9 yards per game.
+- He's also carried the ball 32 times for 94 yards and three touchdowns, averaging 5.9 yards per game.

 - The Packers have run 57.1% passing plays and 42.9% rushing plays this season.
 They rank 10th in the NFL in scoring.